 I joined this work with the belief that “One day, all children in this nation will have the opportunity to attain an excellent education.”
 This work is a continuation of making that belief reality.

 William received his undergraduate from Georgetown University in the District of Columbia.
-At Achieve Atlanta, William is the Director of Operations and Information Systems.
+At Achieve Atlanta, William is the Senior Director of Operations and Systems.
 He works closely with the staff and leadership team to drive and manage Achieve Atlanta’s overall operational and systematic needs.
 Prior to this role, William was a Teach for America Corps member and taught several years in Fulton County Public Schools.
 He was born and raised in Atlanta.

 What brings me to this work?

-A post-secondary education is the gateway to a successful livelihood.
+A postsecondary education is the gateway to a successful livelihood.
 I am driven to serve students by helping them reach their potential and fulfill their dreams.

 Sweta earned a BA in Political Science and Environmental Studies at Emory University and a MA in Education Policy at Teachers College, Columbia University.
-As Director of Data, Analytics, & Insights, Sweta is responsible for managing and analyzing data to inform organizational and program decisions.
+As Senior Director of Data, Analytics, & Insights, Sweta is responsible for managing and analyzing data to inform organizational and program decisions.
 Prior to this role, Sweta worked at the Dallas Independent School District in the Human Capital Management department as the Data & Design Manager.
 During her time in Dallas, she managed all human capital systems and data for the district and designed processes to improve overall talent strategy.
 Previously, Sweta was a First to the Top Fellow at the Tennessee Department of Education and served as a Teach For America Corps Member in Washington, DC.
 With a passion to serve her community and transform educational systems, Sweta has been active with multiple organizations including Leadership for Educational Equity, Dallas Mayor’s Star Council, and Leadership ISD.

 I was inspired to pursue a career in the education field after witnessing the difficulties that first generation students faced in graduating from college.
 My own college journey was heavily impacted by the mentors and coaches who encouraged my persistence every step of the way.
 Recognizing the vast contrast that exists in college student experiences, I now aspire to assist students on their college journeys while discovering and understanding the many invisible pitfalls that exist on a college campus, whether those obstacles be financial, social, or academic.

 Laura Gangelhoff received an M.Ed. in College Student Affairs Administration from the University of Georgia and a Bachelor of Arts degree in Communication Studies from Northeastern University.
 Laura first started working with Achieve Atlanta in 2015 when she served as a College Adviser with College Advising Corps: Atlanta.
 In that role, she supported 200+ seniors at KIPP Atlanta Collegiate by advising them in the scholarship and financial aid process.
 Since that role, Laura has worked as a Graduate Assistant at University of Georgia’s Career Center, and a Coordinator in the office of Leadership Education and Development at Georgia Tech.
-Now as the manager of operations and systems at Achieve Atlanta, she supports multiple facets of the team’s internal and external operations as well as adding additional capacity to the Data Strategy team.
+Now as the manager of systems at Achieve Atlanta, she supports multiple facets of the team’s internal and external systems as well as adding additional capacity to the Data Strategy team.